Restricted Spatial Regression Methods: Implications for Inference: Consequences of Orthogonal Smoothing

 In a fixed effects model, researchers are well aware that overfitting the model with the addition of synthetic predictors can distort the true relationship between $\Y$ and $\X$.
 For example, consider the non-spatial model with new design matrix $\bm{T} = [ \X ~ \W]$, with $\mathcal{C}(\X) \perp \mathcal{C}(\W)$.
 Because $\W$ is constructed to belong to the orthogonal complement of the columns space of $\X$, the point estimates remain unchanged.
 If $\W$ was a $n \times (n - p)$ matrix of rank $n-p$, $\bm{T}$ would be a basis of $\mathbb{R}^n$.
 Thus, by construction, $\Pperpt \Y = \bm{0}$.
 More generally, because $({\bm{T}}^T {\bm{T}})^{-1}$ is a block diagonal matrix with diagonals $({\X}^T {\X})^{-1}$ and $({\W}^T {\W})^{-1}$, the following will be true:

 For fixed $\X$, $|| \Pperpt \Y ||^2$ is monotonically decreasing as a function of the number of columns of $\W$.
 If we add enough (linearly independent) columns to $\W$, we will eventually explain the variation in $\Y$.
 Of course, the $n-p-q$ in the denominator ensures that $\hat{\sigma_{\bm{T}}}$ is not monotonically decreasing as the number of columns of $\W$ increases.
 However, a basis for the orthogonal complement to $\mathcal{C}(\X)$ can still be added in such a way as to ensure that $\hat{\sigma_{\bm{T}}}$ will be very, very close to zero (see \cref{overfitexample} for an example).
 Thus, even if there is truly no relationship between $\Y$ and $\X$, with enough synthetic covariates this approach can essentially ensure that the covariates are deemed ``significant" (assuming that the columns $\X$ are not very strongly correlated).
-Of course, as noted this problem is well-understood in fixed effect models and this approach is not considered acceptable in the practice of regression analysis.
+Of course, as noted this problem is well-understood in fixed effect models, and this approach is not considered acceptable in the practice of regression analysis.

 Returning to RSR models, \cref{thm:Thm1} illustrates that like the NS model, the point estimates for these models assume that all the variation in the direction of $\X$ can be explained by the linear combination $\X \betas$.
 However, \cref{thm:Thm2} suggests that when it comes to the posterior variance, RSR models are going beyond this assumption.
 In RSR models, $\F$ and $\s$ act as regularization parameters that can smooth some of the elements of $\bm{\delta}$ to 0.
-These terms make it difficult to find a closed form expression for $E[ \sigma | \Y]$.
-However, we can still gain intuition by looking at the behavior of $E[ \sigma | \Y, r]$, where $r=\frac{\s}{\e}$ is the inverse of the signal-to-noise ratio.
-Straightforward calculations show that $E[ \sigma | \Y, r]$ can be expressed as
+These terms make it difficult to find a closed form expression for $E[ \sigma_{\epsilon}^{RSR} | \Y]$.
+However, we can still gain intuition by looking at the behavior of $E[ \sigma_{\epsilon}^{RSR} | \Y, r]$, where $r=\frac{\s}{\e}$ is again the inverse of the signal-to-noise ratio.
+Straightforward calculations show that $E[ \sigma_{\epsilon}^{RSR} | \Y, r]$ can be expressed as:

 Note that the $(n-p)$ term in the denominator will remain unchanged no matter how many columns are added to the spatial basis matrix $\W$.
-If we consider the behavior of $E[ \sigma | \Y, r]$ as the signal-to-noise ratio increases (i.e., $r \to 0$), then
+If we consider the behavior of $E[ \sigma_{\epsilon}^{RSR} | \Y, r]$ as the signal-to-noise ratio increases (i.e., $r \to 0$) for $\W$ a $n \times (n-p)$ matrix of full rank, then